Hikes and Walks in Whangarei

 Moving onto the Bream Bay side of Whangarei (just south of the city), the Waipu Caves is an amazing natural attraction.
 See limestone features and glowworms on this 890m (973-yard) loop track through a mix of farmland and regenerating forest.
 Check out more adventures you could be having in Bream Bay in 10 Brilliant Things to Do in Waipu & Bream Bay.

 Location: Waipu Caves Road, 13km (8 miles) northwest of Waipu.
 The most straightforward route is via Shoemaker Road.

 Another picturesque waterfall to check out in the Whangarei area is down the 10-minute Piroa Falls Track.
 The walk takes you through native forest to the beautiful Piroa Falls, which is also an awesome swimming spot in summer.

-Location: 14km south of Waipu.
+Location: 14km (9 miles) south of Waipu.
 From State Highway 1, take Waipu Gorge Road until you see the Piroa Falls signposted.